pdkovacs/wsproxy/README.md

   for application back-ends to send message over a web-socket connection

-  (Client devices send messages to the back-ends using the web-socket connections between them and the gateway service.)
+  (Client devices send messages to the back-ends using the web-socket connections between them and the proxy service.)

-## Endpoints the gateway service expects the application to provide
+## Endpoints the proxy service expects the application to provide

 * `GET /ws/connect`